 The goal of the U.S. Embassy’s Cultural Grants Program is to support programs that share the richness and diversity of American culture with the Bosnian public and to promote mutual understanding and cultural dialogue between the United States and Bosnia and Herzegovina.
 Grants generally range between $1,000 and $15,000 are awarded to non-profit organizations and institutions for artistic and cultural performances, guest speakers/directors/performers, the rights to American works, exhibits, workshops, etc., that further the goals of the program.
-Grant proposals are reviewed on a rolling basis, and proposals should be submitted 3-6 months before the planned event or activity.
+Grants will be reviewed two times annually – on January 1, and April 1.
+Proposals should be submitted 3-6 months before the planned event or activity.

 What are we looking for?

 - A program component that helps build and enhance relationships between Bosnia and Herzegovina and the United States and/or introduces a new element of American culture to Bosnia and Herzegovina

 - An educational component, such as a workshop or master class by a visiting artist

 - Projects that benefit a wide group of people or have a plan to amplify the results among the public